 Of all the things that can cause ice machine problems, you wouldn’t think cold would be one of them.
 The truth is, the cold weather can lead to a host of ice maker problems, such as extended harvest times, freeze-ups, and cracked water lines.

 We’ve identified the most common problems you’ll see come winter – and the best ways to fix them.

 Extended Harvest Times

-Some ice machines, such as KM Hoshizaki models, use hot gas (along with water) to assist in releasing ice cubes off the evaporator plate so they can fall into your ice storage bin.
+Some ice machines, such as KM Hoshizaki models, use hot gas (along with water) to assist in releasing ice cubes off the evaporator plate so they can fall into the Hoshizaki ice bin.
 The thermistor, a component similar to a thermometer, measures the heat coming off the evaporator.
 As soon as the temperature reaches 48 degrees, a defrost timer starts to count down to the next ice machine cycle.

 Both ambient air and incoming water temperature play a significant role in determining how long this process takes.
 If the air, water, or a combination of both fall below 45 degrees, it extends the amount of time it takes for the evaporator to reach 48 degrees.

 When this happens, the defrost timer takes longer to start, and harvest cycles extend.
 Together, that means less ice for you’re and your customers.

-If the ice machine has too many extended harvest cycles, the ice machine shuts down into a safe mode.
+If the ice machine or ice chip maker has too many extended harvest cycles, the ice machine shuts down into a safe mode.
 During the safe mode, your ice machine won’t produce ice unless the machine is reset, and the temperature rises.

 So, how do you prevent your ice machine from encountering extended harvest cycles?
 The best way is to make sure the ice machine is installed in a temperature-controlled room where the thermostat is set to 70-75 degrees.
 In this setting, your surrounding air temperature will remain at optimal levels and maintain a steady ice supply.